 While exploring the snowy banks, take in the breath-taking landscapes as you travel to Child’s Glacier.
 Located about 50 miles from the town of Cordova, Child’s Glacier is Alaska’s most spectacular roadside glacier and the only glacier where you can actively observe calving.
 Calving is when large chunks of a glacier fall into the water below and become icebergs as the glacier slowly moves through the water.
 You can see calving activity as frequently as every 15 minutes!
 These falling icebergs sometimes cause a large wave that travels across the river and crashes into the neighboring shore.
 While this is an amazing site to see, it can be hazardous to those standing too close to the bank.
 Due to this risk, a platform has been built for the safe viewing of this spectacular ice calving event.
 Most visitors in search of glaciers will rent an RV between May and September when Child’s Glacier is most active.

 Alaska’s Glenn Highway

-Whatever your destination in Alaska, at A&M RV Center we provide a wide range of Alaska RV services that include RV sales, RV service and repair, and motorhomes.
+Whatever your destination in Alaska, at A&M RV Center we provide a wide range of services that include RV sales, RV service and repair, and motorhome rentals.
 Let us provide you with the right equipment to RV in Alaska so that your trip is truly a trip of a lifetime!